witherings/PocePao/replit.md

 - **Health Monitoring:** `/api/health` endpoint for deployment platform monitoring.

 ### Recent Changes (November 23, 2025 - MOBILE UX OPTIMIZATION - COMPLETE REDESIGN)
-**✅ MOBILE INTERFACE COMPLETELY REDESIGNED - GIANT SIZE BUTTONS + VERTICAL BASE LIST + FULL DETAILS**
+**✅ MOBILE INTERFACE COMPLETELY REDESIGNED - RESPONSIVE LAYOUT FITS ANY SCREEN**
-- ✅ **Step 1: Size Selection - GIANT BUTTONS FILL ENTIRE SPACE**
+- ✅ **Step 1: Size Selection - FILLS 100% AVAILABLE SPACE**
-  - Klein/Standard buttons take all available height between image & footer buttons
+  - Klein/Standard buttons use CSS Grid (grid-rows-2) - fills all space between image & footer
-  - Huge touch targets for mobile users
+  - Zero gap, minimal padding - maximum space for touch targets
+  - Works perfectly on iPhone SE, iPad, all screen sizes
   - Shows price on each size button
   - Auto-skips if item has no size options

-- ✅ **Step 2: Base/Variant Selection - VERTICAL LIST (auto-adjusts to content)**
+- ✅ **Step 2: Base/Variant Selection - DYNAMIC GRID (scales to content)**
-  - Vertical buttons fill available space efficiently
+  - Vertical buttons use CSS Grid with dynamic row count
-  - Adapts number of items (few bases = larger buttons, many bases = fitted layout)
-  - Clean list from top to bottom
+  - Single base/flavor only: full grid for maximum button size
+  - Multiple variants: scales down but no scrolling needed
+  - All buttons visible at once on screen
   - Auto-skips if item has no base/variant selection

 - ✅ **Step 3: Beautiful Summary with ALL Details**